-SOSC 203 - Media Analysis and Criticism 3 credits (3.0 hours | Non-studio)
+SOSC 203 - Media Analysis and Criticism

 Prerequisite: Any two 100 level courses from the School of Critical and Creative Studies

 This course will provide an introduction to the methods and practice of media analysis.
 With a particular focus on photography, film, and digital media, students will develop their ability to situate, analyze, and contextualize media works and practices from a variety of technical and theoretical perspectives.
 Themes, methods and methodologies covered in this course may include: social histories of media; broadcast media; the Frankfurt School; the Information Age; Algorithmic Culture; semiotic analysis; discourse and content analysis; mise-en-scène and narrative analyses; psychoanalysis; feminist analysis; contemporary media theory; and critical making.